10 Most Likely Asked ORACLE DBA Interview Questions And Answers

 Answer:

 A connection is established between a server process and a client process.
 The server process executes the incoming requests and sends back the results to client processes.
 In dedicated server architecture, the server process is exclusive to that client process.
-In shared server architecture, on server process can serve multiple clients requests.
+In shared server architecture, on server process can serve multiple client requests.
 The dispatcher processes will accept the request from clients, they will deliver the request to shared server processes for executing and then they will get the results from shared server processes and send them back to the client process which has requested it.

 All the best!